-I only wish that Drop Shop's interior was a little homier—less bright lights, some background music, and more comfortable chairs would extract more charm from the space.
-As often is the case in wine bars, the customers are generally 35-plus professionals.
+I only wish Drop Shop's interior was a little cozier — softer lighting, some background music, and more comfortable chairs would extract more charm from the space and be more fitting for the premium wines.
+As often is the case with wine bars, most customers here are 35-plus professionals.